| Previous Page | Next Page | Index

 Circa 1 July 1827 A transport reported she spoke the Alligator, then about eight miles from Quebec.

-Portsmouth, Nov 15 1828 arrived from Madeira, via Plymouth, with the remains of Captain Canning.
-All was quiet when she sailed.
+15 Nov 1828 arrived Portsmouth from Madeira, via Plymouth, with the remains of Captain Canning.
+All was quiet when she departed.

 1 Feb 1830 Lieutenant D. de Saumarez, appointed to the Ariadne, in exchange for Lieutenant J. P. Blackwood.

-Portsmouth 20 Nov 1831 (Captain Lambert), Has gone out of harbour to Spithead and her ship's company will be paid in advance on Monday, in preparation for sailing for the East Indies.
+20 Nov 1831 has gone out of harbour to Spithead and her ship's company will be paid in advance on Monday, in preparation for sailing for the East Indies, Captain Lambert, in command.

 13 Aug 1832 arrived Madras.

-24 Sep 1832 arrived Singapore, from Malacca ; sailed the 25th for Manilla.
+24 Sep 1832 arrived Singapore, from Malacca ; departed the 25th for Manilla.

 27 Nov 1832 departed Manilla for Singapore,